ef4203/shorty/README.md

-# shorty
+# Shorty
-Minimal self-hosted link shortener
+Shorty is a minimal self-hosted link shortener.

 ## Getting started
 You can run a prebuild container from docker hub directly on any machine with docker installed.